 In addition to our quarterly shows, Visual Arts students are required to enter shows, exhibitions or contests outside of school.
 Students must attempt to share their work with the world by entering contests or shows in professional venues.
 You can also create work for a specific purpose or cause, using art for positive change.
 This requirement also helps students learn to follow directions (entry forms) and meet deadlines.
 Outside Opportunities are posted on this web site and announced in the VA studios.
 Class assignments do not count for this requirement.
 Students may also find opportunities at local galleries, restaurants or on line.
 Middle school students are required to enter two shows, exhibitions or contests per year.
 High School students are required to enter three per year.
 Students must provide a VA teacher with appropriate documentation of shows/contests entered with a copy of the artwork, entry form, flier or invitation.
 See teachers if you have a question about appropriate documentation.

 Progress grades are posted to the administration approximately every two weeks and students with a current D or C in Visual Arts will meet with the counseling staff.
-Midterm grades are posted at the end of each quarter, but the final class grade is recorded only at the semester.
+All grade books are continuous, meaning no quarter grades, the final class grade is recorded only at the semester.
 Missing assignment notices are e-mailed to parents one time only.

 55% Product: includes writing assignments and major projects